 OR,

-2. “I did show my weapon intending to cause fear, but I did it in self-defense; I had no safe way to retreat or avoid, I was a reluctant participant, I was in fear of great bodily harm, and my (threatened) use of force was reasonable and proportionate to the threat at the time.”
-(Affirmative defense of self-defense.)
+2. “I did show my weapon intending to cause fear, but I did it in self-defense; I had no safe way to retreat or avoid, I was a reluctant participant, I was in fear of great bodily harm or death, and my (threatened) use of force was reasonable and proportionate to the threat at the time.”
+(Defense of self-defense.)

-Since a self-defense case admits the intentional use or threat of force, the same person would not make both these defenses at the same time.
+Since a self-defense case admits the intentional use or threat of force, logic tells us that the same person would not make both these defenses at the same time.
 So, pick one.

 Lawful Carry